 Centralized Management for Diverse MCP Servers

 Effective MCP governance requires managing servers across teams, projects, and use cases.
-MintMCP's approach centers on Virtual MCP servers, which expose only the minimum required tools rather than entire MCP servers.
+MintMCP's approach centers on Virtual MCP Bundles, which create per-use-case endpoints with SCIM-driven membership and expose only the minimum required tools rather than entire MCP servers.
 This principle of least privilege reduces attack surface while simplifying access management.

 TrueFoundry provides centralized management through its unified control plane, supporting agent framework integrations including LangChain, CrewAI, and AutoGen.
 This breadth serves teams building custom agent orchestration workflows beyond standard MCP patterns.